 *Check with your gynaecologist on which screening is suitable for you.
 Each doctor and hospital has varying facilities and your gynaecologist would be able to advise where to go for certain tests.

 My test reveals a high risk of Down Syndrome, so what now?

 If a screening test indicates a high risk of Down Syndrome, diagnostic tests may be performed to determine whether the baby actually has Down Syndrome.
 These are usually invasive options and pose a higher risk for both mother and baby.

 - Procedure: A sample of the amniotic fluid surrounding the baby is withdrawn through a needle inserted into the mother’s womb, ensuring accuracy results of close to 100%.
 Results are released within two to three weeks.

 - Risk of miscarriage: 0.1 to 0.3% or about one in 300 women

 Chorionic Villous Sampling (CVS)

-- Procedure: a sample of cells from the mother’s placenta is taken to analyse the baby’s genes, ensuring accuracy results of close to 100%; results are released within 48 hours to one week
+- Procedure: A sample of cells from the mother’s placenta is taken to analyse the baby’s genes, ensuring accuracy results of close to 100%.
+Expect results within 48 hours to one week.

-- When it is taken: between weeks nine and 14 of pregnancy
+- When: between weeks nine and 14 of pregnancy

 - Risk of miscarriage: approximately one in 200